anvaka/nerl/prototype/README.md

-This is all work in progress.
-I'm trying to come up with clear API before I start implementing
+`cases` - Contains examples of potential API for npm web components.
+I'm trying to program against API first, even before actual implementation is ready.

+`implemented` - proves that API from `cases` can be implemented today.